jack9966qk/comp90054-project-2/report/draft.md

 ### Others

-Many other approaches were attempted, including but not limited to using machine learning regression to approximate values through features, deep Q-learning using CNN with 2D matrix input or dense layers with features as input
+Many other approaches were attempted, including but not limited to using machine learning regression to approximate values through features, deep Q-learning using CNN with 2D matrix input or dense layers with features as input.

 ## Results